Dynamic analysis enhances issue resolution: Approach

 \section{Approach}

-Inspired by these practices, we aim to equip agents with a similar capability for dynamic tracing.
-To this end, we introduce \ours, an automated issue resolution framework that encapsulates dynamic analysis as a callable tool.
-This design empowers the agent to autonomously invoke tracing to reconstruct execution process.
-In the following part of this section, we detail the overall \myworkflow, the design of the \tracetool, and the \tracesummary.
+Inspired by these examples, our goal is to equip agents with dynamic execution information.
+To this end, we introduce \ours, an automated issue resolution framework that encapsulates dynamic analysis as a callable tool, enabling the effective capture and analysis of intermediate execution states.
+Next, we detail the \tracetool and \tracesummary modules, along with our dynamic-analysis-tailored \myworkflow.